Compare Cheap Full Coverage Car Insurance in August 2025

 An at-fault accident will drive your full coverage insurance costs up — likely more so if the accident resulted in an injury.
 When your policy is close to renewing, it’s wise to compare quotes from multiple insurers to understand what a reasonable premium looks like when the accident is priced in.

-Here are the cheapest rates that drivers with an at-fault accident without injury have recently been quoted for full coverage, according to Jerry’s data.
+Here are the cheapest car insurance rates that drivers with an at-fault accident without injury have recently been quoted for full coverage, according to Jerry’s data.

 Insurance company